Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Yeah.

-Do you remember like people sort of rushing to be the first to get married?
+to be the first to get married?

-Couples that had been together for, like, decades
+couples that had been together for like

-Like, there's some law that you've got to say,
+like there's some law that you've got to say

-I want to get married.
+I want to get married

-Yeah, it's intention to wed or something, isn't it?
+yeah it's intention to win or something

-spur of the moment.
+spirit of the moment

-but anyone who was married overseas, they became instantly legal.
+they became instantly legal.

 That's so nice.